The success of the Group is dependent on the contribution and commitment of its employees.

 Grafton is committed to offering equal opportunities to all individuals in their recruitment, training and career development having regard to their particular aptitudes and abilities.
 Training and development programmes are important to the business.
 Significant attention and resources are devoted to this area.
 Training programmes are organised internally by Group businesses

 and also in conjunction with external bodies, including the Builders Merchant Federation in the UK.
 These programmes cover sales development, customer service, product training, health and safety and leadership skills.
-They help to ensure that the Group can develop, retain and attract the best individuals at all levels in the business.
-The Group aims to fill vacancies through internal promotions and to complement internal appointments with recruitment from outside of the organisation.
+They help to ensure that the Group can develop, retain and attract the best talent at all levels in the business.
+The Group aims to support career progression by filling vacancies through internal promotions and to complement internal appointments with recruitment from outside of the organisation.

 “Speak-Up”, the group-wide confidential reporting service established during 2014, continued to provide an effective channel for employees to raise concerns to an independent third party regarding practices or conduct in their businesses including possible instances of fraud, theft, serious health and safety issues and other risks.
 All reports are logged by the third party and passed to the Group Internal Audit team for investigation.
 The individual making the report is kept appropriately informed of the progress of the investigation and its outcome through the reporting service.
 All concerns raised through this channel and the outcomes of investigations are reported to the Audit and Risk Committee.
-While Group policy encourages employees to raise any concerns with their manager in the first instance, this service provides an alternative reporting route if required.
+While Group policy encourages colleagues to raise any concerns with their manager in the first instance, this service provides an alternative reporting route if required.